labs-agap2it/SnapshotExample/README.md

 ## Releases

-If you want to start from a specific step, pick the right tag:
+If you want to start from a specific step, pick the right tag/branch:

+**Initial Release** - If you are starting from the second article

+**Address Validators** - If you've already set up the address validators

+**Base Snapshot** - If you have created the base snapshot

+**Token Snapshot** - If you have created a token snapshot unit

+**Final** - If you want the finished result

 ## Additional content